Article Type: Release Notes Audience: All Users Module: Platform Releases

 We have several more improvements to the MFA system in Fuuz on the way, including options for administrators to enforce MFA for their users; keep an eye out for those in future releases!

 The September release includes an exciting new transform binding which brings our GraphQL API predicate syntax into scripts with support for filtering arbitrary JSON objects.
 This allows app designers to use a familiar syntax for filtering complex objects, and to use the same predicate objects for data retrieved from external APIs as are already used with the Fuuz API.
-You can see a few examples of how to use this new binding below, and you can read more about this new binding in the Fuuz Knowledge Base article on Fuuz Bindings: $predicateFilter.
+You can see a few examples of how to use this new binding below, and you can read more about this new binding in the Fuuz Knowledge Base article Fuuz Bindings: $predicateFilter.

-[{ "id": 1, "label": "One" }]$predicateFilter(
+{ "id": 1, "label": "One" },

 [